 We experimented with several different storage backends, and Badger key-value store ended up winning our hearts.
 It’s an efficient and persistent log structured merge (LSM) tree based key-value store, purely written in Go.
 It is based upon the WiscKey paper from USENIX FAST 2016.
-This design is highly SSD-optimized and separates keys from values to minimize I/O amplification.
+This design is highly SSD-optimised and separates keys from values to minimise I/O amplification.
 It leverages both the sequential and the random performance of SSDs.

 TalariaDB specifically leverages two of Badger’s unique features:

 Very fast key iteration and seek.
 This lets us store millions of keys and quickly figure out which ones need to be retrieved.

 Separation of keys and values.
 We keep the full key space in memory for fast seeks.
 But iteration and our values are memory-mapped for faster retrieval.